Weighted Sum Rate Enhancement by Using Dual-Side IOS-Assisted Full-Duplex for Multi-User MIMO Systems

-\begin{enumerate} \item We establish a novel FD multi-user MIMO communication network with a dual-side IOS, where signals from the dual sides of the IOS are reflected and refracted.
-The proposed scheme improves the weighted sum rate, cancels the SI as well as mitigates the various limitations and problems that widely appear in the conventional SIC techniques. \item Our main objective is to maximize the weighted sum rate by considering both the uplink and downlink transmissions, via solving the beamforming matrices optimization problem of the transmitter and multiple users, and optimizing the phase shifts for reflection and refraction of the dual-side IOS, with transmit power and unity-modulus constraints. \item We propose an iterative algorithm to facilitate the weighted sum rate maximization problem that is difficult to solve since the variables are coupled.
+Motivated by the aforementioned research, we propose the design of a next-generation advanced transceiver.
+Specifically, we firstly introduce a dual-side IOS assisted transmitter to enhance multi-user FD multi-input multi-output (MIMO) systems, thereby boosting the data rate as well as suppressing SI for FD communication networks.
+Different from the traditional IOS, dual-side IOS enables signal transmissions from both sides of the IOS rather than one.
+In the meanwhile, the bandwidth and SWaP limitations that existed in conventional SIC schemes can be solved by the proposed model.
+To the best of our knowledge, we are the first to establish FD multi-user multi-input multi-output (MIMO) networks with the help of dual-side IOS to cancel SI and enhance the weighted sum rate.
+Specifically, we aim to maximize the joint uplink and downlink transmission data rates, subject to the power thresholds of the transmitter and users, and the amplitude, phase shift constraints for reflection and refraction of the dual-side IOS.
+The main contributions of this paper are listed: \begin{enumerate} \item We establish a novel dual-side assisted FD transmitter for multi-user MIMO communication networks, where signals from the dual sides of the IOS are reflected and refracted.
+The proposed scheme improves the weighted sum rate, cancels the SI as well as mitigates the SWaP limitations, meanwhile overcoming the limited ability to cancel self-interference that widely appears in the conventional SIC techniques. \item Our main objective is to maximize the weighted sum rate by considering both the uplink and downlink transmissions, via solving the beamforming matrices optimization problem of the transmitter and the multiple users, and optimizing the phase shifts for reflection and refraction of the dual-side IOS, with transmit power and unity-modulus constraints. \item We propose an iterative optimization method to facilitate the weighted sum rate maximization problem that is difficult to solve since the variables are coupled.